confluentinc/confluent-kafka-python/examples/fips/README.md

 ### Client configuration to enable FIPS provider

-Some of the non-crypto algorithms are required in OpenSSL as well.
-These algorithms are not included in FIPS provider and hence we need to use `base` provider in conjunction with `fips` provider.
+OpenSSL requires some non-crypto algorithms as well.
+These algorithms are not included in the FIPS provider and you need to use the `base` provider in conjunction with the `fips` provider.
 Base provider comes with OpenSSL by default.
-We just need to enable it in the client configuration.
+You must enable `base` provider in the client configuration.

 To make client (consumer, producer or admin client) FIPS compliant, we need to enable only `fips` and `base` provider in the client using `ssl.providers: 'fips,base'` property.